KaddenG52/KaddenG52/README.md

 ### Hi there 👋
+My name is Kadden G and i'm currently studying at URI majoring in Computer Science I'm currently working on earning my Bachelors Degree in Computer Science Fun Fact: I ride Motorcycles
+You can reach me at KaddenG52@uri.edu

 <!--
 **KaddenG52/KaddenG52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.